AdobeDocs/experience-manager-learn.en/help/spa-react-tutorial/custom-component.md

 1. Verify the registration of the new Sling Model by navigating to [http://localhost:4502/system/console/status-slingmodels](http://localhost:4502/system/console/status-slingmodels).

     ```plain
-    com.adobe.aem.guides.wknd.spa.angular.core.models.impl.CustomComponentImpl - wknd-spa-angular/components/custom-component
+    com.adobe.aem.guides.wknd.spa.react.core.models.impl.CustomComponentImpl - wknd-spa-react/components/custom-component

-    com.adobe.aem.guides.wknd.spa.angular.core.models.impl.CustomComponentImpl exports 'wknd-spa-angular/components/custom-component' with selector 'model' and extension '[Ljava.lang.String;@6fb4a693' with exporter 'jackson'
+    com.adobe.aem.guides.wknd.spa.react.core.models.impl.CustomComponentImpl exports 'wknd-spa-react/components/custom-component' with selector 'model' and extension '[Ljava.lang.String;@6fb4a693' with exporter 'jackson'
     ```

-    You should see the above two lines that indicate the `CustomComponentImpl` is associated with the `wknd-spa-angular/components/custom-component` component and that it is registered via the Sling Model Exporter.
+    You should see the above two lines that indicate the `CustomComponentImpl` is associated with the `wknd-spa-react/components/custom-component` component and that it is registered via the Sling Model Exporter.

-2. Navigate to the SPA Page Template at [http://localhost:4502/editor.html/conf/wknd-spa-angular/settings/wcm/templates/spa-page-template/structure.html](http://localhost:4502/editor.html/conf/wknd-spa-angular/settings/wcm/templates/spa-page-template/structure.html).
+2. Navigate to the SPA Page Template at [http://localhost:4502/editor.html/conf/wknd-spa-react/settings/wcm/templates/spa-page-template/structure.html](http://localhost:4502/editor.html/conf/wknd-spa-react/settings/wcm/templates/spa-page-template/structure.html).
 3. Update the Layout Container's policy to add the new `Custom Component` as an allowed component:

     ![Update Layout Container policy](assets/custom-component/custom-component-allowed.png)